Worker at PR firm in Labour 'coup' claims says he has received death threat

 A PR worker whose firm union boss Len McCluskey accused of "orchestrating" Labour MPs' "coup" against Jeremy Corbyn has claimed he has received a death threat telling him he will be "coxed" - an apparent reference to Jo Cox.

-It is thought the final sentence is a reference to Jo Cox, the Labour MP who died after being shot and stabbed in Birstall, West Yorkshire, on June 16.
+It is thought the final sentence is a reference to Mrs Cox, the Labour MP who was killed after being shot and stabbed in Birstall, West Yorkshire, on June 16.

 "I have, however, been silent for the past few days due to a hand-delivered death threat, suggesting I should be 'coxed', a reference to the murder two weeks ago of Labour MP, Jo Cox.

-It comes after Corbyn and deputy leader Tom Watson held separate talks with McCluskey in an attempt to resolve the crisis at the top of the Labour Party.
+It comes after Mr Corbyn and deputy leader Tom Watson held separate talks with Mr McCluskey in an attempt to resolve the crisis at the top of the Labour Party.